-- The DPoE System DHCPv4 Relay Agent MUST support the DHCP Relay Agent Information Option (RAIO), according to [RFC 3046].
-Specifically, the DPoE System DHCPv4 Relay Agent MUST add a RAIO to the DHCPDISCOVER message before relaying the message to a DHCP server. - REQ15852 The DPoE System MUST include in the RAIO, the 48-bit MAC address of the DPoE ONU for the DHCPDISCOVER in the agent remote ID sub-option field [RFC 3046]. - The DPoE System MUST support "DHCPv4 Relay Agent CMTS capabilities option" as specified in [CANN-DHCP-Reg] including the following sub-options: 'CMTS DOCSIS Version Number', 'DPoE System DHCPv4 PBB service option', 'CMTS CM Service Class', and 'CMTS MSO Defined Text'. - REQ17887 The DPoE System MUST set the 'CMTS DOCSIS Version Number' sub-option to "3.0". - REQ17888 The DPoE System MUST set the 'DPoE System Version Number' sub-option to "1.0".
+- The DPoE System DHCPv4 Relay Agent MUST support the DHCP Relay Agent Information Option (RAIO), according to [RFC 3046]Specifically, the DPoE System DHCPv4 Relay Agent MUST add a RAIO to the DHCPDISCOVER message before relaying the message to a DHCP server.he DPoE System MUST include in the RAIO, the 48-bit MAC address of the DPoE ONU for the DHCPDISCOVER in the agent remote ID suboption field [RFC 3046]The DPoE System MUST support "DHCPv4 Relay Agent CMTS capabilities option" as specified in [CANN-DHCP-Reg] including the following sub-options: 'CMTS DOCSIS Version Number', 'DPoE System Version Number', 'DPoE System DHCPv4 PBB service option', 'CMTS CM Service Class', and 'CMTS MSO Defined Text'. - The DPoE System MUST set the 'CMTS DOCSIS Version Number' sub-option to "3.0". - The DPoE System MUST set the 'DPoE System Version Number' sub-option to "1.0".

+9.1.5.2 Establish Time of Day

-9.1.5.2 Establish Time of Der Der Bergener (TOD), Network Time Protocol (NTP), or other means prior to establishing vCMs.
+The DPoE System MUST establish a time reference through Time of Day (TOD), Network Time Protocol (NTP), or other means prior to establishing vCMs.
 The DPoE System is not required to establish this time reference for each vCM, but the DPoE System MUST supply a time reference for each vCM based on the already established DPoE System time.
 This time reference MUST be used by each vCM in the DPoE System for a number of purposes, including, among the others, time stamping in the collected log files.
 The use cases for time references are vendor-specific and outside the scope of this specification.